Qumulo/docs/administrator-guide/getting-started/installing-product-package.md

 </details>

 ### Step 2: Prepare the Host Operating System
-Before configuring your host operating system for installing the Qumulo Core Product Package, certain distributions require the following additional steps depending on the Linux distribution installed on your system.
+Before configuring your host operating system for installing the Qumulo Core Product Package, certain Linux distributions require the following additional steps.
 Ubuntu users can skip directly to step 3.

 #### To Prepare a Rocky or Red Hat Enterprise Linux (RHEL) 9.3 System
 <details>